-Some authoring tool and LMS vendors have particularly tight integration and offer attractive features that less well-matched third-party products can’t.
+Some authoring tools and LMS vendors have particularly tight integration and offer attractive features that less well-matched third-party products can’t.
 For example, the Elucidat’s online training software offers a single-click publish to Docebo LMS for a streamlined and painless content upload process.

 4. Monitor analytics to understand and improve your training